AmrShebl/CarND-Vehicle-Detection/writeup_template.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

 I tried the parameters suggested in the provided material and they worked well.
+The only thing that I needed to change was the color space.
+I tried the Grayscale and the HLS but they didn't work well.
+Finally, I found that the YCrCb was the best color space.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 This is done in the function train_classifier.
 All car and non car images were loaded and seperated into training and test sets in the function get_train_and_test_data(car_folder,non_car_folder).
 The features were extracted from each image using the function extract_features(img).
 This function finds the following features and concatenates them side by side:
-1- Color Bins in the HLS color space
+1- Color Bins in the YCrCb color space
-2- Color histogram in the HLS color space
+2- Color histogram in the YCrCb color space
-3- HOG features of the grayscale image
-After parsing in all the training features, a standard scaler is fit to scale the features such that they all have a mean of zero and a standard deviation of one.
+3- HOG features of all the channels of the YCrCb image After parsing in all the training features, a standard scaler is fit to scale the features such that they all have a mean of zero and a standard deviation of one.
 A linear Support Vector Machine, SVM, is then trained using the scaled training data.
 The features of the test set are also extracted and scaled using the same Standard Scaler.
-The accuracy of the classifier is then calculated and found to be 98.81%
+The accuracy of the classifier is then calculated and found to be 99.26%

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 The sliding window search is implemented in the function find_cars_with_scale.
 I tried different scales and chose those that result in boxes that are the size of the cars in different test images.
 For window overlap, I used the value suggested in the provided materials.
+I ended up using the scales 1, 1.25, 1.5, and 1.75

 ![alt text][image3]